PickleRichard2003/INST_126/README.md

     1. Professor Scott - Helped me get rid of reptitive code such as the get random word function and discussed future changes that needed to be made in word guessing game.
     2. https://www.youtube.com/watch?v=M1t4RJ5XRHE - Got me started by allowing me to understand thought process and format of his word guessing game although it is not the same.
+    3. https://www.youtube.com/watch?v=lRPisI6kzLg&t=57s to create the scoreboard using Pandas and Matplotlib.
+(The scoring is currently awkward, but does generate a graph)
-    3. Idil Ibrahim - helped me a lot during pair programming by giving me advice and many different examples of tracking the remaining chances user has.
+    4. Idil Ibrahim - helped me a lot during pair programming by giving me advice and many different examples of tracking the remaining chances user has.